 Important Announcement for PHP Older Versions

 Existing servers with deprecated versions will continue to work for the time being.
-The deprecated versions will reach the end of life on February 28th, 2023; therefore, you are requested to upgrade to the latest version.
-Please refer to Cloudways deprecation process and policy for more details.
+The deprecated versions will reach the end of life on December 31st, 2023; therefore, you are requested to upgrade to the latest version.
+Please refer to the Cloudways deprecation process and policy for more details.

 Important